View towards Barbary ( 1780 )

 Detail of the previous painting dated and signed

 It is not quite correct to say that Drinkwater (see LINK) mentioned all the other officers of the Engineers – but he certainly didn’t mention him.
 Nor did John Spilsbury (see LINK) come to that.
-However his colleague in the Royal Engineers second Lieutenant Charles Holloway who kept a diary throughout the Great Siege of Gibraltar – which both he and William Booth had experience together up to 1782 – visited him in Hospital after he suffered what must have been a mental breakdown.
+However his colleague in the Royal Engineers second Lieutenant Charles Holloway who kept a diary throughout the Great Siege of Gibraltar – which both he and William Booth had experienced together up to 1782 – visited him in Hospital after he suffered what must have been a mental breakdown.

 Jan 17.
 1782.
 Was sent for to Camp to Lieutenant Booth who was insane, sent to the Hospital.
 Took Lieutenant McKerras and went to camp to Booths marquee, and sealed up his trunks, boxes, and bureau.